sc0ttj/component/README.md

 ### Using the standalone `render` module

 You can import a standalone `render` method (only ~800 bytes), without using `Component` at all.

+Features:

+- add your HTML or component to the page
+- update it, using DOM diffing, inside a debounced `requestAnimationFrame`

 Usage: